Sheikh Mujibur Rahman's 1974 speech at the United Nations: Reception

 Rahman's speech was the first in Bengali at the United Nations.
 It was praised, especially by representatives of third-world member states.
 UN Secretary-General Kurt Waldheim called the speech "candid and constructive", and British Foreign Secretary James Callaghan described it as "powerful".
+It was reported that, although attendance at United Nations sessions is generally low, the Assembly Hall was filled with people eager to hear the speech of the newly independent country's prominent founder statesman.
 According to journalist Santosh Gupta, Rahman established the status of the Bengali language internationally by delivering the speech at the UN General Assembly.
 Journalist Abdul Gaffar Choudhury compared its promotion of Bengali identity with 1913 Nobel Prize in Literature laureate Rabindranath Tagore.

 Indian writer Surjit Dasgupta said that the day of the speech was the greatest day in Rahman's life.
 According to journalist Syed Badrul Ahsan, the speech made Bengali the only language of the Indian subcontinent which was recognised at the United Nations.
 Writer and educationalist Syed Manzoorul Islam wrote that in the speech, Rahman elevated Bangladesh's image and indirectly sent a message to Middle Eastern countries which opposed its recognition as a country.
 According to Islam, Rahman inspired other member states to use their languages instead of the United Nations' official languages in the sessions.

 In 2021, in response to criticism from the leaders of Awami League in Jatiya Sangsad for flying the Pakistani flag by the attendees at the venues during Pakistani cricket team in Bangladesh on the occasion of the Golden Jubilee of the Independence of Bangladesh, Harunur Rashid, member of Bangladesh Nationalist Party, called the speech "a historic document of the historic role in building national unity" as it describes Rahman's steps to establish Bangladesh–Pakistan relations.